Stacey L. Hall, DO

 - Assistant Professor

-Dr. Hall is also a member of the American Academy for Cerebral Palsy and Developmental Medicine and the International Society of Physical and Rehabilitation Medicine.
+Dr. Hall has been recognized in Top Doctor publications and has received teaching excellence awards.
+She also maintains active memberships with the International Society for Physical and Rehabilitation Medicine, and the American Academy for Cerebral Palsy and Developmental Medicine.
 She is board certified in physical medicine and rehabilitation and pediatric rehabilitation medicine.

 - Gillette Children's Specialty Healthcare, 2014